ArianKHeirgadam/craftdesk/README.md

 CraftDesk is a package manager for AI capabilities used in Claude Code and other AI development environments.
 It allows you to:

-- **Install AI skills, agents, commands, and hooks** from git repositories
+- **Install AI skills, agents, commands, hooks, and plugins** from git repositories
 - **Lock versions** for reproducible environments across teams
 - **Manage dependencies** with automatic transitive resolution
 - **Support monorepos** with subdirectory extraction